The Corridor (2013 film): Plot

-Shiva (Hanieh Tavassoli) is the family head and looks after her little son, Amir Ali (Mohammad Reza Shirkhanlou); a witty and playful boy, in the absence of her husband, Behzad (Reza Attaran) who has committed a manslaughter in a fight on a parking space with another man.
+Shiva (Hanieh Tavassoli) is the family head and looks after her little son, Amir Ali (Mohammad Reza Shirkhanlou); a witty and playful boy, in the absence of her husband, Behzad (Reza Attaran) who has committed manslaughter in a fight over a parking space with another man.
 Now he is in prison and waiting for his verdict.
-Amir Ali is a first grader and thinks his father is dead, but after visiting him in the prison he gets depressed.
+Amir Ali is a first grader and thinks his father is dead, but after visiting him in prison, he gets depressed.

-Shiva visits the murdered man's brother-in-law everyday and asks him to talk to his family in order to get their approval to be paid the Blood money.
-The victim's twin sister is very persistent on doing the Equal retaliation and they can't get her satisfaction.
+Shiva visits the murdered man's brother-in-law every day and asks him to talk to his family in order to get their approval to be paid the Blood money.
+The victim's twin sister is very persistent in doing the Equal retaliation and they can't get her satisfaction.

-Mr. Izadi (Shahrokh Foroutanian), the warden and his wife (Afsaneh Chehreh Azad) which is a social worker also try to help Behzad.
+Mr. Izadi (Shahrokh Foroutanian), the warden and his wife (Afsaneh Chehreh Azad) who is a social worker, also try to help Behzad.

-Meanwhile, the visits between Amir Ali and Behzad becomes more and more intimate after Behzad gives his son a wooden horse which he has made in prison.
+Meanwhile, the visits between Amir Ali and Behzad become more and more intimate after Behzad gives his son a wooden horse which he has made in prison.
 Behzad is a former English teacher and teaches one of the guards privately to make him ready for the entrance exams.
 Because of his good behavior, Behzad gets a three-day permission to go home.
-This out-of-prison visits improves Amir Ali's self-confidence and he becomes calmer and even his grades are better now.
+This out-of-prison visit improves Amir Ali's self-confidence, and he becomes calmer and even his grades are better now.

-Finally Izadi takes Amir Ali to the victim's house where his mother is speechless for five years because of her son's death.
+Finally, Izadi takes Amir Ali to the victim's house where his mother is speechless for five years because of her son's death.
 Amir Ali apologizes for his father's action in a childish way and makes the mother cry.
 But we don't know whether her response is to forgive or to execute Behzad.